-- The assets and deferred outflows of resources of the City exceeded its liabilities and deferred inflows of resources at the close of the most recent fiscal year. - The City's total net position increased \$1,060,526.
-This is largely due to the recognition of grants to fund capital projects and utility charges for services exceeding operating costs. - For the current fiscal year, the City's governmental funds had an ending fund balances of \$5,647,851.
-The total fund balance increased in comparison with the prior year.
-This increase was mainly due to reimbursement of prior year costs related to the 2022 street improvement fund.
-The total of assigned and unassigned as shown in the governmental fund balance table is available for spending at the City's discretion. - At the end of the current fiscal year, the unassigned fund balance in the General Fund was \$1,771,476, as shown in the financial analysis of the city's funds section.
-The General fund decreased from prior year.
-This decrease is largely due to a transfer to the 2022 Street fund to cover current and prior year capital expenditures. - Total debt decreased during the current fiscal year.
-The key factor of this decrease was regularly scheduled principal payments.
+- The assets and deferred outflows or resources of the City exceeded its liabilities and deferred inflows of resources at the close of the most recent fiscal year as shown in the summary of net position on the following pages.
+The unrestricted amount of net position may be used to meet the City's ongoing obligations to citizens and creditors. - The City's total net position increased as shown in the summary of changes in net assets table on the following pages.
+The increase this year was due to the increase in property taxes revenue, operating grants and contributions, the issuance of capital-related special assessments, and interest earned on investments. - For the current fiscal year, the City's governmental funds fund balances are shown in the Financial Analysis of the City's Funds section of the MD&A. The total fund balance increased in comparison with the prior year.
+This increase was mainly due to an increase in the General fund, due to the receipt of Public Safety Aid and interest earnings.
+The decrease in the TIF fund is due to the decertification of TIF District 1-3.
+The total of assigned and unassigned as shown in the governmental fund balance table is available for spending at the City's discretion. - Unassigned fund balance in the General fund as shown in the financial analysis of the city's funds section increased from prior year. - The City's total bonded debt decreased during the fiscal year.
+The decrease was a result of schedule debt service payments as shown on the outstanding debt table.